-6.0 Recommendations
+6.0 Joint Overview and Scrutiny Committee

-- 6.1 That the Joint Overview and Scrutiny Committee notes the progress in implementing the recommendations from the Fuel Poverty Overview and Scrutiny review. - 6.2 Joint Overview and Scrutiny Committee comments on the Fuel Poverty Action Plan (as detailed in Appendix 1) prior to its submission to the Executive Members for Health and Wellbeing for approval.
+- 6.1 The Councils' Joint Overview and Scrutiny Committee noted the progress in implementing the recommendations from the Fuel Poverty Overview and Scrutiny review at its meeting on Thursday 12th March 2015. - 6.2 The Committee supported the submission of the Action Plan to the Executive Members for Health and Wellbeing.